-“Please can everyone join me in toasting two young – well, quite young anyway – people in love.
-To the bride and groom”
+- “Please can everyone join me in toasting two young – well, quite young anyway – people in love.
+To the [bride/groom and groom]”

-“To [NAME] and [NAME] – we all knew [GROOM’S NAME] had found the one when he started spending more time with [BRIDE’S NAME] than he did playing on his Xbox!”
+- “To [NAME] and [NAME] – we all knew [NAME] had found the one when he/she started spending more time with [NAME] than he did playing on his/her Xbox!”

-“[BRIDE] and [GROOM], before I finish, I’d like you to turn to face each other.
+- “[NAME] and [NAME], before I finish, I’d like you to turn to face each other.
 You’re now looking into the eyes of the person who is statistically most likely to murder you.
-To the bride and groom!”
+To the happy couple!”

 The Toast with a Quote